kenkangxgwe/lsp-wl/README.md

 3. Install the client.
 Currently, we provide the VS Code extension on [Visual Studio Marketplace: Wolfram Language Server](https://marketplace.visualstudio.com/items?itemName=lsp-wl.lsp-wl-client)

+4. You may also want to install [GitLink](https://github.com/WolframResearch/GitLink) packet in order to check for updates.

 ## Run the Server

 Clients can start the server by running the `init.wls` file from Wolfram